openkruise/kruise/docs/proposals/20210826-ephemeraljob.md

 the number of creating ephemeralcontainer will not exceed replicas.

-1. parallelism means parallel running ephemeral containeres.
+1. parallelism means parallel running ephemeral containers.

 the value of parallelism cannot exceed 10.